We the Kingdom (album): Promotional singles

 "God Is on the Throne" was released as the second promotional single from the album on August 26, 2022.
 The song eventually peaked at No. 42 on the Hot Christian Songs Chart.

 Performances

 On July 29, 2022, We the Kingdom performed "Left It in the Water" on Fox & Friends as part of the All-American Summer Concert Series at Fox Square.

 Touring

-On June 21, 2022, We the Kingdom announced that they will be headling their own tour, billed as We the Kingdom Live Tour, with Cory Asbury in the fall of 2022.
+On June 21, 2022, We the Kingdom announced that they will be headlining their own tour, billed as We the Kingdom Live Tour, with Cory Asbury in the fall of 2022.
 Spanning 22 cities, the tour began on September 29 at Countryside Christian in Tampa, Florida, and concluded on November 6 at Coca-Cola Roxy in Atlanta, Georgia.

 Reception

 Critical response

 Jesus Freak Hideout's Alex Caldwell wrote a largely positive review of the album, saying: "We the Kingdom is a thrilling ride that will quicken your pulse and move your feet and soul.
 Here's to authentic music and hearts that want to sing about their Savior."
 Reviewing for JubileeCast, Timothy Yap said We The Kingdom "may be their best record to date," further explaining, "While some of their previous cuts then to be unsolicitous, the compositions here are generally more thoughtful, nuanced, and controlled."
 In a NewReleaseToday review, Selena Schulz gave a positive review of the album, saying "Not only is this the best record from We The Kingdom so far, it's also going on my top three list for the best albums ever," further adding "We the Kingdom will always hold a special place in my heart because of their unique sound and even within the few days this album has been out, I felt that gratitude and love growing even more.
 There's not a single part of this album that I don't like and I absolutely can't wait to see this music live; I hope you enjoy it just as much as I did."